My blog has been read almost 1,000,000 times!

 So, no, I haven't had outfits to show you.
 I haven't gone anywhere!

 Even as the weather warmed, and Covid numbers dropped a bit so I could safely sit outside and wear something pretty, what was the point of taking photos?
 What was the point of writing a post celebrating the joys of style?
 I felt unlovely.
-Treat a person like garbage for long enough, she'll start to feel like garbage, and think she looks like garbage too.
-What was the point?

 Yet another family branch I found.
 The little boy looks so much like me! |